 None of the tested devices got damaged in any way though so this is leaving me in a positive mood to do more testing, maybe even with a second panel.

 And again: 400V ARE DANGEROUS!!
 If you don't know how to safely handle high voltages then DON'T. Even if the panel is lying upside-down in the sun there's considerable voltage on the terminals!
 I've measured over 200V.
-It's only safe when rolled up or when not lying in the sun.
+It's only safe when rolled up and/or in the darkness.

 This is Public domain.
 Build it, use it, call it your own, do whatever you like.
 Just don't hold us accountable.